JSpeedie/wmcontrib/README.md

 screen, accounting for border width.
 Just like `wtsr`, `wrsr` accepts doubles.
 A call of `wrsr -w 0.252525 -h 0.00001 -W $(cfw)` will resize the width to 25.2525% of the screen width and make the height 0.001% of the height.
-In cases where either the new width or height would be 0, the program returns 1.
-This is because you cannot have a window with a width or height or 0.
+In cases where either the new width or height would be 0, the program sets it (or them) to 1, because you cannot have a window with a width or height or 0.
 Examples where `-w` and `-h` = 0.25, 0.5, 0.75, 1 are shown below.

 ![wrsr](https://github.com/JSpeedie/wmcontrib/blob/master/wrsr.gif?raw=true)